serkankocabas/serkankocabas.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am [a Ph.D. candidate in Economics](https://economics.uc3m.es/jobmarket/) at Universidad Carlos III de Madrid.
+I am a Ph.D. candidate in Economics at [Universidad Carlos III de Madrid](https://economics.uc3m.es/jobmarket/).
 During my Ph.D., I completed a Ph.D. traineeship at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) and previously worked as an Economist at [BBVA-Research](https://www.bbvaresearch.com/en/search/?searchbbvaresearch=serkan%20kocabas).

 My research focuses on monetary policy, international macroeconomics, and quantitative macroeconomics, with particular attention to climate change and bank and firm heterogeneity.
+I use quantitative models and micro data to study how policy shocks transmit to the real economy.

 I will be on the 2025 / 2026 academic job market.
 {style="text-align: justify;"}